finos/rune-dsl/documentation/rosetta-modelling-component.md

   - if one side is single and `any` is specified, returns true if any item in the list is different from the single value
   - if one side is single and `all` is specified, returns true if all items in the list are different from the single value
 - `<`, `<=`, `>=`, `>`
-  - if both sides are lists, returns true if the lists have the equal length and the comparison returns true for each item when compared pairwise in the order of the lists
+  - if both sides are lists, returns true if the lists have the same length and the comparison returns true for each item when compared pairwise in the order of the lists
   - if one side is single and `all` is specified, returns true if the comparison returns true for all items in the list when compared to that single value
   - if one side is single and `any` is specified, returns true if the comparison returns true for any item in the list when compared to that single value